What Is a Make-It Lab?

 Any equipment or programs that you'd like to see in our Make-It Lab?
 Let us know!
 Email firstname.lastname@example.org

-Our Nobleton and Schomberg branches will soon also offer 3D printing, Green Screen and Virtual Reality Goggles for your enjoyment!
-Please check back for how you can book a time to use the equipment or wait for one of our pop-up events!
+Our Nobleton and Schomberg branches offer 3D printing, Green Screen and Virtual Reality Goggles for your enjoyment!
+Please check our Library Calendar for details and go to our Certification Process for how you can book a time to use the equipment or wait for one of our pop-up events!